 The development is leading the way in water conservation by utilizing a recycled water delivery system to irrigate landscaping.
 The infrastructure for this system was part of Hacienda’s design from the beginning.
 As soon as the City of Pleasanton developed a recycled water program, Hacienda began using recycled water for its landscaping.
 Currently, Hacienda improvements have been made to deliver recycled water to approximately two-thirds of the development’s landscaping.
 As additional recycled water supplies grow, so will Hacienda’s use of recycled water.

-New developments are required to plant drought resistant landscaping that requires less water and fewer chemicals.
-To educate existing tenants about the benefits of the new standards, Hacienda promotes the fact that drought resistant plants are good for the environment and the bottom line.
+Hacienda has also reduced its water use with drought-tolerant landscaping and updated park standards.
+New projects are required to plant drought-tolerant landscaping that requires less water and fewer chemicals.
+To educate existing tenants about the benefits of the new standards, Hacienda promotes the fact that drought-tolerant plants are good for both the environment and the bottom line.
 Over time, Hacienda has also greatly reduced the amount of water used in the development through upgrades that insure water is delivered in the minimum required amount at the appropriate times.

 As part of the initial development approvals, Hacienda was required to monitor a number of environmental parameters, including water quality.
 A monitoring program was established to provide baseline data for the development.
-Water quality parameters measured included water depth levels, flow and quality.
+Water quality parameters measured included water-depth levels, flow, and quality.